Prince Edward Island Sights and Highlights

 Red rocks in the Prince Edward Island National Park

-Prince Edward Island is a quiet province.
-You won't find high mountains, deep fjords and wide prairies here.
-The charm of Prince Edward Island lies in its small villages, the fields where potatoes grow to the horizon and the fishing harbors where the small lobster boats wait for their next trip.
-Anyone visiting the island province should not expect spectacular landscapes or breathtaking highlights.
-Instead, the island is regarded as Canada's culinary treasure trove, where the search for good cuisine and great chefs is definitely worthwhile.
+Prince Edward Island is a tranquil province.
+You won't find towering mountains, deep fjords, or vast prairies here.
+The charm of Prince Edward Island lies in its small villages, the fields where potatoes stretch to the horizon, and the fishing harbors where small lobster boats await their next excursion.
+Visitors shouldn't expect spectacular landscapes or breathtaking highlights.
+Instead, the island is considered Canada's culinary treasure trove, where the search for good food and excellent chefs is well worth it.
 However, there are some sights that no visitor to Prince Edward Island should miss.
-Here we present three top sights on the north coast of Prince Edward Island in Canada.
+Here, we present three top attractions in Prince Edward Island, Canada.

 When planning your trip to Prince Edward Island, you should look forward to exploring quaint fishing ports, small charming villages and endless fields of succulent potatoes.
 Although the province does not offer breathtaking landscapes, it is valued as a culinary gem with many talented chefs and restaurants.
 During your stay on the North Shore, be sure to visit the top three attractions to soak up the unique atmosphere of Prince Edward Island National Park, experience the fascinating history of the Green Gables Heritage Place and explore the quaint streets of the charming village of Rustico.